 Primary care medical, dental, or mental/behavioral health clinicians can receive up to $50,000 to repay their student loans in exchange for a two-year commitment to work at an approved NHSC site.

-The NIH Loan Repayment Programs (LRPs) encourage promising health professional researchers and scientists to pursue biomedical or biobehavioral research careers by repaying up to $35,000 annually of their qualified educational debt in return for a commitment to engage in NIH mission-relevant research.
+The NIH Loan Repayment Programs (LRPs) encourage highly-qualified health professionals to pursue biomedical or biobehavioral research careers by repaying up to $50,000 annually of a researcher's qualified educational debt in return for a commitment to engage in NIH mission-relevant research.